smallstep/certificates/autocert/README.md

 EOF
 ```

-The `autocert` admission webhook should intercept this pod creation request and inject an init container and sidecar to manage certificate issuance and renewal, respectively.
+The `autocert` admission webhook will intercept this pod creation request and inject an init container and sidecar to manage certificate issuance and renewal, respectively.

 ```bash
 $ kubectl get pods -l app=sleep \